-X Factor
+X Factor Tool shift factor; a positive value withdraws the tool from the axis of rotation of the workpiece; actual tool shift is the product of the Module times the X Factor, for metric units, or the quotient of the X Factor by the Diametral Pitch for imperial units.

-Tool shift factor; a positive value withdraws the tool from the axis of rotation of the workpiece; actual tool shift is the product of the Module times the X Factor, for metric units, or the quotient of the X Factor by the Diametral Pitch for imperial units.
 Ratio of roll between the workpiece and the theoretical crown gear.
-The ratio of roll depends on the pinion and gear tooth numbers and the shaft angle.
+The ratio of roll depends on the pinion and gear tooth gear.
+The ratio of foil depends on the pinion and numbers and the shaft angle.